 – Coming from the country of twisted curves and dark, long and wet tunnels, it was a bit surprising to see all the warning signs for relatively moderate curves and good lit tunnels.
 In fact it looked like most drivers respected those warnings.
 Drive safe!

-– Road conditions in Southern Spain are from good the very good, although we found some not so good roads of course, but those are far between.
+– Road conditions in Southern Spain are from good to very good, although we found some not so good roads of course, but those are far between.
 Roads in the cities though, can be extremely narrow and not always one way drive either (although hardly wide enough for one car).
 If you drive a medium sized car or bigger, you might actually get stuck in some places because it’s too narrow.

 – If you are doing a road trip and using hotels just to sleep and continuing next morning, try to keep it cheap with 2 or 3 star hotels.
 Higher ratings adds fast to the price, but doesn’t add much in the rooms them self, but has more convenience around like a pool, exercise rooms, and so on.
 Not something you normally need if you are just staying for the night.